U.S. says aware of reports of Iran's detention of U.S. citizen

 Several Americans have been detained in Iran in recent years and Trump warned in 2017 that Tehran would face “new and serious consequences” unless all unjustly held U.S. citizens were freed.

 Former FBI agent Robert Levinson disappeared while visiting Iran’s Kish Island in 2007.
-U.S. officials believe Levinson, who suffered from diabetes, died in captivity after meeting with an American-born Islamic militant.
-Iranian officials have repeatedly denied knowledge of his disappearance or whereabouts.
+In 2016, during President Barack Obama’s administration, senior U.S. officials said they believed Levinson had died in captivity.

+On Jan.
+12, a State Department spokesman said that characterization was inaccurate, adding: “The U.S. government continues to reiterate its call on the Government of the Islamic Republic of Iran to locate Mr. Levinson and return him home to his family.”

-In October 2015, Siamak Namazi, a businessman in his mid-40s with dual U.S.-Iranian citizenship, was detained as he was visiting family in Tehran.
+In October 2015, Siamak Namazi, a businessman in his mid-40s with dual U.S.-Iranian citizenship, was detained as he visited family in Tehran.
 His 82-year-old father, Baquer Namazi, was also arrested in February 2016 and later convicted of espionage charges which he denied.

 Xiyue Wang, a Chinese-born U.S. citizen and graduate student from Princeton University, was arrested in Iran in 2016.
 He was sentenced to 10 years in jail on spying charges that he denied.